Cadillac de Ville series: Fifth generation (1977–1984)

-Because of a delay in production of the new front-drive De Villes (which were now going to be 1985 models), 1984 was essentially a rerun for the rear-wheel-drive Coupe de Ville ($17,140) and its four-door companion, the popular Sedan de Ville ($17,625).
-It would also be the last time De Ville used the "V" emblem below the Cadillac crest, as all Cadillac models (except Cimarron) from 1985 on, would use the wreath & crest emblem - formerly a Fleetwood exclusive.
+Because of a delay in production of the new downsized front-drive De Villes, their debut was pushed back from 1984 to 1985.
+As a result, the 1984 De Villes were essentially a rerun of the 1983 models.
+1984 would also be the last time De Ville used the "V" emblem below the Cadillac crest, as all Cadillac models (except Cimarron) from 1985 on, would use the wreath & crest emblem - formerly, a Fleetwood exclusive.
 Minor changes included new body-color side moldings and a revised exhaust system with a revamped catalytic converter.
 The diesel V8 was now available at no additional charge.
 While the optional d'Elegance package remained at $1,150, the Cabriolet option for Coupe de Ville went up to $420.
 For 1984, sales figures show a total four-door production of 107,920 units, and an additional 50,840 two-door units (figures include de Ville and Fleetwood models).
-The new front-drive 1985 Coupe de Ville and Sedan de Ville arrived in Cadillac showrooms during the Spring of 1984, about six months earlier than most new-car introductions, so both the 1984 rear-drive and totally redesigned 1985 front-drive models were selling and being produced (due to separate assembly plants) at the same time for nearly half a year.
+The new front-drive 1985 Coupe de Ville and Sedan de Ville arrived in Cadillac showrooms during the spring of 1984, about six months earlier than most new-car introductions, so both the 1984 rear-drive and totally redesigned 1985 front-drive models were being produced (at separate assembly plants) and sold simultaneously for nearly half a year.